DigitalGlobe/mltools/examples/polygon_classify_cnn/README.md

 ### Setting up an environment

-See instructions for setting up an environment [here](https://github.com/kostasthebarbarian/mltools/blob/master/README.rst).
+Before training your net be sure to activate the environment on which mltools was installed ([instructions](https://github.com/kostasthebarbarian/mltools#installationusage)).

 ## PoolNet Workflow

 The PoolNet workflow described here requires a pansharpened tif image and a shapefile containing labeled polygon geometries (shapefile.geojson).

 <img alt='Raw shapefile polygons overlayed on tif' src='images/raw_polygons.png' width=750>
 <sub> Pansharpened tif image with associated polygons overlayed.
 Green polygons indicate there is a pool in the property. </sub>

 ### Getting the Imagery

 Download the image with catalog id 1040010014800C00 using [gbdxtools](http://github.com/DigitalGlobe/gbdxtools) by following [these](https://github.com/kostasthebarbarian/mltools/tree/master/examples/polygon_classify_random_forest) instructions.
 This is the image where we will be classifying property parcels in those that contain swimming pools and those that don't.

 ### Prepare Shapefile for Training